Cosmic Web Dissection in Fuzzy Dark Matter Cosmologies: Cosmic Web Statistics At High Redshift

 According to standard theories of structure formation, DM halos play a crucial role in galaxy formation.
 However, as we alluded to in Sec. \ref{ss_mass_vol_fractions}, cosmic environments co-determine the formation of galaxies not least because of large-scale tidal forces.
 For instance, the enhancement in clustering induced by correlations between halo assembly history and large-scale environment at fixed halo mass is readily observed in cosmological simulations yet difficult to detect in observations \citep[halo \& galaxy assembly bias]{Sunayama_2022, Xu_2021}.
 Here, we investigate the differences in the halo population across the cosmic web components which in turn are suggestive of variations with large-scale environment in the population of galaxies and their properties.

-Fig. \ref{f_hmfs} shows the halo mass function (HMF) segregated according to the cosmic web component in which the halos reside, at $z=3.9$.
-We find that the most massive halos across all cosmologies are exclusively found in node regions, especially beyond $M_h \sim 2\times 10^{11} \ h^{-1} M_{\odot}$.
-The vast majority of halos that are not located in nodes are filament halos, which start to dominate the HMF below about $M_h\sim 2\times 10^{10}\ h^{-1} M_{\odot}$.
-Halos in walls and voids represent a substantial share of the halo population only at the lowest resolved masses below $M_h \sim 2\times 10^{9} \ h^{-1} M_{\odot}$.
+Fig. \ref{f_hmfs} shows the cumulative halo mass function (cHMF) segmented into cosmic web environments, at $z=3.9$.
+We find that the most massive halos across all cosmologies are exclusively found in node regions, especially beyond $M_h \sim 10^{11} \ h^{-1} M_{\odot}$.
+The vast majority of halos that are not located in nodes are filament halos, which start to dominate the cHMF below about $M_h\sim 2\times 10^{10}\ h^{-1} M_{\odot}$.
+Halos in walls and voids (not shown) represent a substantial share of the halo population only at the lowest resolved masses below $M_h \sim 2\times 10^{9} \ h^{-1} M_{\odot}$.
 In particular, since this behavior is exhibited regardless of cosmology it implies that very few luminous galaxies and quasars are and will be observed in cosmic sheets with current and upcoming galaxy/QSO redshift surveys such as SDSS SEQUELS \citep{Myers_2015}, the DESI Bright Galaxy Survey \citep[BGS]{Zarrouk_2021} and JWST Advanced Deep Extragalactic Survey \citep[JADES]{Linzer_2020}.

-In analogy to WDM \citep{Schneider_2012} and bona-fide FDM HMF analyses \citep{May_2022}, we confirm that cFDM cosmologies have fewer small-mass halos compared to CDM but here we quantify the cutoff-mediated modifications to environment-conditioned HMFs.
-All node-, filament-, wall- and void-conditioned HMFs exhibit a strong suppression in cFDM cosmologies, but for some components this occurs well above the half-mode mass $M_{1/2}$ \citep{Marsh_2016}.
-As seen in Fig. \ref{f_hmfs} at $z=3.9$, the node-conditioned HMF of the $m=7\times 10^{-22}$ eV model exhibits a $50$\% reduction below a mass of $M_h \sim 7\times 10^{9} \ h^{-1} M_{\odot}$ while the half-mode mass is $M_{1/2} = 2.3\times 10^{9} \ h^{-1} M_{\odot}$.
-For wall halos in $m=7\times 10^{-22}$ eV cFDM, we observe a $>50$\% reduction for all resolved halo masses.
-In other words, if the given component is not dominant on the mass scale considered, the cFDM suppression can turn out stronger than naively expected from $M_{1/2}$.
+In analogy to WDM \citep{Schneider_2012} and bona-fide FDM HMF analyses \citep{May_2022}, we confirm that cFDM cosmologies have fewer small-mass halos compared to CDM but here we quantify the environment-conditioned cHMFs.
+All node-, filament- and wall-conditioned cHMFs exhibit a strong suppression in cFDM cosmologies, but for some environments this occurs well above the half-mode mass $M_{1/2}$ \citep{Marsh_2016}.
+As seen in Fig. \ref{f_hmfs} at $z=3.9$, the node-conditioned cHMF of the $m=7\times 10^{-22}$ eV model exhibits a $50$\% reduction below a mass of $M_h \sim 10^{10} \ h^{-1} M_{\odot}$ while the half-mode mass is $M_{1/2} = 2.3\times 10^{9} \ h^{-1} M_{\odot}$.
+For wall halos in $m=7\times 10^{-22}$ eV cFDM, we observe a $>50$\% reduction below a mass of $M_h \sim 4 \times 10^{9} \ h^{-1} M_{\odot}$.
+Thus, if the given environment is not dominant on the mass scale considered, the cFDM suppression can turn out stronger than naively expected from $M_{1/2}$.